CassandraB670/holbertonschool-shell/permissions/README.md

 Task 11 - File 11-directories_permissions
 	Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+Task 12 - File 12-directory_permissions
+	Create a script that creates a directory called my_dir with permissions 751 in the working directory.